5GSEC/MobiDojo/README.md

 # MobiDojo

 MobiDojo is a Virtual Security Combat Platform for 5G Cellular Networks that supports one-click 5G deployment and security testing with web-based graphical user interfaces.
 It is built on entirely virtual (i.e., no radio hardware required) open-source software - the [OpenAirInterface](https://gitlab.eurecom.fr/oai/openairinterface5g/)'s 5G stack deployed as Docker containers.
-Running MobiDojo does not require **any** radio hardware as it fully leverage OAI's RF emulation capability while still provide an end-to-end and standard-compliant 5G network for protocol-level security testing and experiments.
+Running MobiDojo does not require **any** radio hardware as it fully leverage OAI's RF emulation capability while still providing an end-to-end and standard-compliant 5G network for protocol-level security testing and experiments.

 If you want to learn about the details of MoboDojo, please checkout our [technical paper](https://onehouwong.github.io/papers/MobiDojo_FutureG25.pdf) (in FutureG'25 workshop) and our [demo video](https://www.5gsec.com/post/mobidojo-a-virtual-security-combat-platform-for-5g-cellular-networks).